LeonardoGentile/modular-notebooks-starter/README.md

 # Modular Jupyter Notebooks Starter

-A simple starter showing how to modularize Jupyter notebooks, import external py modules and use you code editor to refactor anything.
+A simple starter showing how to:
+- import external py modules into your notebooks
+- generate python scripts from notebooks automatically (and vice-versa)
+- use your code editor to edit/refactor your notebooks
+- import your notebooks into other notebooks as python modules

 ## Install Conda